 Here’s wishing you a beautiful crafty week and may your wine glass never be empty and your heart always full.

-P.S Need another idea for a wine goblet that’s lost it’s stem – maybe this dreamy light would be perfect.
+P.S Need another idea for a wine goblet that’s lost it’s stem?
+What about this dreamy light.